logux/docs/3-concepts/6-reason.md

 Logux uses reasons API for it to clean log from outdated actions.

-In real systems you may have different strategies to keep action in the log.
+In real systems, you may have different strategies to keep the action in the log.
 Development tools may need last 1000 action.
 Synchronization may require to keep all unsynchronized actions in the log.
-Application may need action with latest value of each model field.
+An application may need action with the latest value of each model field.
 Reasons API allow you to combine these different strategies.

-Every action has ann array of string in `meta.reasons`.
-Application can add or remove reasons of any action.
+Every action has an array of string in `meta.reasons`.
+An application can add or remove reasons of any action.

 ```js
 meta.reasons //=> ['syncing', 'devtool']